ethanelle/Cache-Simulator/README.md

 ### Files
 * Makefile
 * src
-  * project2.cpp : a driver file to create a simulator and run it
+  * driver.cpp : a driver file to create a simulator and run it
   * cache.h : the header file for the Cache class
   * cache.cpp : the implementation for the Cache class containing all functioning code
 * traces : a folder containing 3 example traces to test the simulator with